 When You’re in a Collision

 Distracted driving causes accidents.
 And if you were involved in a collision where the other driver was breaking distracted driving laws, you should be compensated for the damages caused to your vehicle and the injuries you’ve suffered.
-Hinkle Law Offices knows what distracted driving is and what it can do.
+Hinkle Law Offices, LLC. knows what distracted driving is and what it can do.
 We’ll provide you with an experienced accident attorney who will review your case and help you get what you deserve.